 This is a design study to demonstrate the affordances of a single egress strategy within the footprint of a code-compliant scissor stair.

-Apartment buildings and condo towers on narrow urban sites are often designed with a scissor stair to achieve the required two means of egress.
+Apartment buildings and condo towers on narrow urban sites are often designed with a scissor stair to provide the required two means of egress.
 Scissor stairs are particularly effective at reducing the floor area required for circulation and save on the cost of building two distinct stair enclosures.